netbox-community/go-netbox/docs/FrontPortRequest.md

 ### NewFrontPortRequest

-`func NewFrontPortRequest(device NestedDeviceRequest, name string, type_ FrontPortTypeValue, rearPort FrontPortRearPortRequest, ) *FrontPortRequest`
+`func NewFrontPortRequest(device DeviceRequest, name string, type_ FrontPortTypeValue, rearPort FrontPortRearPortRequest, ) *FrontPortRequest`

 NewFrontPortRequest instantiates a new FrontPortRequest object This constructor will assign default values to properties that have it defined,